ThinkBigAnalytics/scalding-workshop/Workshop.md

 		./run.rb scripts/Project1.scala

 Now, if you look at the output in `output/Project1.txt`, you'll see just the original lines from `scripts/Project1.scala`.
+That is, running a `diff` command on the input and output files should show no differences.

 ## FlatMap and GroupBy - Implementing Word Count